 In 2014, we launched our newest program in Ethiopia – the Mekelle Medical School Residency, a post-graduate residency program in obstetrics and gynecology with direct training in the prevention and treatment of fistulas.

 - Provided surgery for over 500 women at the Danja Fistula Center since its inception in 2012.
 The center provides free fistula repair surgery as well as prevention and rehabilitation programs and surgical training for local staff.

 - Assembled a council of leaders in physical and occupational therapy to develop an integrated therapy program for fistula survivors.

 - Trained the Danja Fistula Center’s local surgeon to become a certified expert in fistula surgery

 - Launched our newest program in Ethiopia – the Mekelle Medical School Residency, a post-graduate residency program in obstetrics and gynecology with direct training in the prevention and treatment of fistulas.

 - Supported the launch of a reintegration center in Uganda that offers literacy education, counseling and vocational skills training to fistula survivors.

 - Aided in the construction of the Evangel VVF Centre in Jos, Nigeria.
-Located in a busy general hospital, this center provides life-changing fistula surgery for between 300 and 400 women a year.
+This center provides fistula surgery for between 300 and 400 women a year.

 - Provided invited expert consultation to President Olusegun Obasanjo of Nigeria, to the United Nations Population Fund, the World Health Organization, the United States Congress, a variety of media outlets, the Centers for Disease Control and Prevention, and the Gates Institute of the School of Public Health, Johns Hopkins University.

-- Helped sponsor Engel Entertainment’s “Walk to Beautiful,” a stunning film about obstetric fistula.
+- Helped sponsor Engel Entertainment’s “Walk to Beautiful,” a stunning film about obstetric fistulas.